College of Arts & Sciences

 As a Jesuit college, it draws upon a dynamic tradition of education, characterized by an optimistic Christian humanism committed to the assumption of responsibility and action.
 Accordingly, the College encourages the development of critical and creative powers, respect for tradition and human reason, and an appreciation of life and all its endeavors.
 It promotes not only the intellectual disciplines but also the search for personal values and convictions that will enable its graduates, throughout their lives, to continue redefining and maturing their thought, and also to continue pursuing the integration of their activities, values, and relations with others.
 High priority is placed on teaching and on developing a community of learning among its faculty, students, and administrators.

-In 1995, the School of Languages and Linguistics joined the College as a degree program under the name of the Faculty of Languages and Linguistics (FLL).
-Students entering the FLL apply specifically to the FLL programs.
-The mission of the Faculty of Languages and Linguistics has evolved through the years.
-In the 1950s, the then-new Institute of Languages and Linguistics reflected the immediate needs of those times, emphasizing language learning for students considering service positions in the diplomatic corps and other government agencies.
-Later, the Faculty refined the study of spoken and written languages to focus on the cultural context of languages to meet the new expectations and new goals of the world community.
+In 1995, the School of Languages and Linguistics joined the College as a degree program under the name of the Faculty of Languages and Linguistics (FLL), recently renamed the Faculty of Literatures, Cultures, and Language Studies (LCL).
+The mission of the LCL has evolved through the years.
+In the 1950s, the newly created Institute of Languages and Linguistics reflected the immediate needs of those times, emphasizing language learning for students considering service positions in the diplomatic corps and other government agencies.
+Later, the Faculty expanded the study of spoken and written languages to focus on the cultural, historical, and political contexts of world languages.
+Today, the Faculty of Literatures, Cultures, and Language Studies provides immersive and interdisciplinary grounding in a wide range of languages, rooted in literary, cultural, and linguistic studies.
+True to the fusion of imagination, emotion, and intellect that underlies Jesuit education, the LCL prepares students for success on the international stage and for a lifetime of curiosity and humanist engagement.

 The College of Arts & Sciences offers the widest spectrum of courses at the undergraduate level, many of which are also integral to the curriculum of the other undergraduate schools at Georgetown.
 It also provides most of the faculty for the masters’ and Ph.D. programs.
-In recent years the College has added majors in African American Studies; Computer Science, Ethics, and Society; and Justice and Peace Studies, as well as minors in Korean; Medical Humanities; Persian; Religion, Ethics, and World Affairs; and Turkish.
+In recent years the College has added majors in African American Studies (now Black Studies); Computer Science, Ethics, and Society; Justice and Peace Studies; and Korean; as well as minors in Medical Humanities; Persian; Religion, Ethics, and World Affairs; and Turkish.

 The College of Arts & Sciences has embraced pedagogical innovation, including the integration of technology in the classroom, while remaining committed to the residential educational experience and the work of formation.
 Emphasizing the strengths of the liberal arts—critical thinking, writing, and creative expression—across a broad spectrum of disciplines, the College prepares students for the twenty-first century by providing grounding in tradition and the most current research methods and knowledge.

-The College of Arts & Sciences houses 26 departments and 13 interdisciplinary programs offering 47 major programs leading to the degree of Bachelor of Arts (A.B.) or Bachelor of Science (B.S.), as well as 58 minors open to students in all four undergraduate schools.
-Students in the College may also pursue certain minor and certificate opportunities offered by the other undergraduate schools.
-Most recently, the College has introduced two new cross-school degree programs: the program in International Business, Language, and Culture (IBLC), a collaboration with the McDonough School of Business that integrates essential elements of the MSB program in international business with a tailored program in one of the existing FLL language majors; and an undergraduate degree program in Public Policy, offered jointly by the College of Arts & Sciences and the McCourt School of Public Policy.
+The College of Arts & Sciences houses 26 departments and 14 interdisciplinary programs offering over 50 major programs leading to the degree of Bachelor of Arts (A.B.) or Bachelor of Science (B.S.), as well as over 50 minors open to students in all four undergraduate schools.
+Students in the College may also pursue many minor and certificate opportunities offered by the other undergraduate schools.
+Most recently, the College has introduced three new cross-school degree programs: the program in International Business, Language, and Culture (IBLC), a collaboration with the McDonough School of Business that integrates essential elements of the MSB program in international business with a tailored program in one of the existing LCL language majors; the Joint Environment and Sustainability Program (JESP), a program offered jointly by the College of Arts & Sciences and the Earth Commons Institute that leads to a B.S. degree in Environment and Sustainability; and the Joint Program in Public Policy (JPPP), an undergraduate degree program in Public Policy offered jointly by the College of Arts & Sciences and the McCourt School of Public Policy.